mikedll/cknife/README.md

 # Postgre SQL Backups

+This requires the following setup in the configuration:

+    pg:
+      host: localhost
+      database: dbname
+      username: dbuser
+      password: dbpassword

 Setup Postgres credentials in a Rails-style configuration (in the same cknife config file) and you can capture a snapshot of your database.